Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

 Then, with the change of variable $W:=M^{-1}V$ the system becomes

 with $\tilde G=(mf,-f)^T$ and

 with

-Note that here $\tilde\caR$ is a matrix of PDOs of order $2/k$, not of order zero as in the strictly hyperbolic case, see \eqref{fatPgeneral}).
+Note that here $\tilde\caR$ is a matrix of PDOs of order $2/k$, not of order zero as in the strictly hyperbolic case, see \eqref{fatPgeneral}.

-It is important to remark here that in Section \ref{sec:appendixhyperbolic} we constructed the FIO $W_1$ in \eqref{eq:W_1} with the same order as $\tilde\caR$ and the behavior of $W_1$ was used to obtain the well-definedness of the symbol of $E_N$ and its order, see \eqref{eq:boundsforsigma}.
-More precisely, to obtain formula \eqref{eq:boundsforsigma} it was crucial to have a uniform in time estimate of $\int_s^t W_1(t,\theta)d\theta$.
+It is important to remark here that in Section \ref{sec:appendixhyperbolic} we constructed the FIO $W_1$ in \eqref{eq:W_1} with the same order as $\tilde\caR$ and the behavior of $W_1$ was used to obtain the well-definedness of the symbol of $E_N$ in \eqref{eq:En} and its order.
+More precisely, it was crucial to have a uniform in time estimate of $\int_s^t W_1(t,\theta)d\theta$.

 Here we want to follow the same ideas, so now we derive an integral estimate for the symbols of the four operators in the matrix \eqref{rsec4}.
 It can be easily checked that the symbols of the operators $mN_0$, $N_0m$ and $mN_0m$ satisfy the same integral estimate as in \eqref{eq:boundr0} with the same constants $C_l^\prime$, which was derived in Lemma \ref{lem:4.3}.
 For the latter estimate we consider, as in Definition \ref{CPsymbol}, the symbol only for $\xi$ outside the ball with radius $R>1$.
 The symbols of the other two operators $R_0$ and $R_0m$ satisfy the same integral inequality as in Lemma \ref{lem:4.2}, with the constant $C_l\cdot k$.
-The symbols of the four PDOs in $\caR$, denoted by $r_{i,j}$ for $i,j\in\{1,2\}$, satisfy therefore
+The symbols of the four PDOs in $\tilde\caR$, denoted by $\tilde r_{i,j}$ for $i,j\in\{1,2\}$, satisfy therefore

 where $C_{k,l}^\prime\leq C_l^\prime + C_l\cdot k$.
 Then for $\xi$ outside a sufficiently large ball, whose radius may depend on $c$, $c\log(1+\langle\xi\rangle)$ dominates the constant $1$.

 Now, to construct the fundamental solution $E$ to the system \eqref{syssec4} we have to substitute the approximate characteristic roots by the true ones, rewriting the operator $\tilde\bfP$ in the form